MicrosoftDocs/ATADocs/ATPDocs/prerequisites.md

 For sensors running on domain controllers and AD FS to communicate with the cloud service, you must open port 443 in your firewalls and proxies to `*.atp.azure.com`.
 If you're installing on an AD FS farm, we recommend installing the sensor on each AD FS server, or at least on the primary node.

 During installation, if .NET Framework 4.7 or later isn't installed, the .NET Framework 4.7 is installed and might require a reboot of the server.
-A reboot might also be required if there is a restart already pending.
+A reboot might also be required if there's a restart already pending.

 > [!NOTE]
 > A minimum of 6 GB of disk space is required and 10 GB is recommended.
 This includes space needed for the [!INCLUDE [Product short](includes/product-short.md)] binaries, [!INCLUDE [Product short](includes/product-short.md)] logs, and performance logs.